 It’s not every day you see Pokémon chart at #1 on Spotify.

-An unexpected collaboration between a 25-year-old brand and a 25-year-old global artist—who dropped a 25-year-old hit—turned music fans around the world into Pokémon fans.
+We created an unexpected collaboration between a 25-year-old brand and a 25-year-old global artist, who dropped a 25-year-old hit—and turned music fans around the world into Pokémon fans.

 Cannes: Gold Lion